Jobhdez/jobhdez.github.io/_posts/2023-10-24-reflection-on-open-source.md

 author: Job Hernandez Lara
 ---

+*version*: 1.0, 11/22/23
-*version*: 0.9.0, draft
+*version*: 0.9.0, draft, 10/24/23

 ### Introduction

 I have been reading “Rebel Code”, a book about the early days of Linux and open source and I just find the stories in this book amazing.
 So, I am really excited about contributing to Coalton, a programming language written in Common Lisp that is embedded in Common Lisp.
 Coalton is a statically typed language, similar to Haskell, with type inference.

-In [14 Grand Challenges for Engineering in the 21st Century](https://www.engineeringchallenges.org/challenges.aspx) the experts who got together to determine the grand engineering challenges of the 21st century concluded that one of these challenges was to build the tools the will enable scientific discovery.
+In [14 Grand Challenges for Engineering in the 21st Century](https://www.engineeringchallenges.org/challenges.aspx) some experts got together and determined 14 grand engineering challenges for the 21st century.
+Among these challenges was to build the tools for scientific discovery.

 It happens that Coalton is a language that is used in production at a quantum computing company to build a quantum compiler.
-So, Coalton is a tool to advance science.
-So, I think the team at HRL labs is doing great work.
+So, Coalton is a tool for advancing science.
+So, I think the peope at HRL labs are doing great work.
 So, I would like to contribute to Coalton.

 ### Lessons I learned from contributing to open source

 Contributing to open source is like doing an internship.
 If the system is being used in production then by contributing you are essentially doing an internship because you get to work on a production system and with other engineers.

 One of the things I learned from contributing to Coalton is how to independently investigate the codebase, identify the relevant code I need to understand to make my changes; moreover, I learned that often you can make a contribution by following the patterns of the surrounding code.
-In addition, working on a github issue is also just like working on some project.
+In addition, working on a github issue is also just like working on some personal project.
 That is, you still need to research the problem and understand the problem.

 One of the things I also learned was about the importance of code review.
-I learned that software is improved iteratively through code review.
+I learned that software is improved iteratively through code reviews.
 As the lead, Robert and very good software engineer, said:

 > It [the PR] started as a humble initial piece of code with the basic structure, and now it's being "chiseled" and refined.
 It's turning into a higher and higher quality contribution with each pass.
 This iteration is the essence of good software.